linshuguang/Ebol/README.md

 # Ebol - Enterprise Business Oriented Language
-a good language should not only serve as a communication tool, but also model the various shape of people's thoughts
+<strong><em>a good language should not only serve as a communication tool, but also model the various shape of people's thoughts</em></strong>

 * [Overview](#Overview)